jclark/rpi-cm4-ptp-guide/time-config.md

 sudo ptp4l -f ptp.config -m -q
 ```

-You can run a slave just by running ptp4l adding `-s` to the options used on the master.
+You can run a slave on another machine just by running ptp4l adding `-s` to the options used on the master.

 ```
-sudo ptp4l -f ptp.config -m -q
+sudo ptp4l -f ptp.config -m -q -s
 ```

 ## PTP/NTP production setup